-Time of year you travel to Antarctica does make a difference, but deciding which time of year is "best" depends on what you are looking at getting out of your Antarctica adventure.
-Specific wildlife sightings - mating season - new hatchlings - weather - icescapes - mud - penguins poo smell at its worst/best...?These two images are a good way to visually compare.
-Both pictures are taken at the Aitcho Island; the first is from November, and the second is from February.
+The time of year you travel to Antarctica does make a difference.
+However, deciding what time is "best" depends on what you are personally desiring to get out of your adventure.
+Particular wildlife sightings - mating season - new penguin hatchlings - specific weather - icescapes - mud - penguin poo smell at its worst/best...?